-Last week marked the 39th anniversary of the end of Emperor Haile Selassie rule over Ethiopia by a military coup that became the Derg regime (they in turn would rule until 1987).
+August 27th marks the anniversary of the end of Emperor Haile Selassie rule over Ethiopia by a military coup in 1974.
+His successors became known as the Derg regime and they in turn would rule until 1987.
 To mark this event, the Jamaica Gleaner published a piece entitled “Selassie: A Very Modern Monarch.”
 The piece was largely positive, suggesting that His Imperial Majesty was “responsible for leading a largely illiterate, rural and feudal country with 2,000 languages and dialects into the 20th century.”
 Not sure about that 2,000 number, but quite sure that the article didn’t provide any perspective from Ethiopians.

 It’s an example of the distance between Rastafari and Ethiopian viewpoints, a distance exemplified most starkly in descriptions of the Conquering Lion of the Tribe of Judah’s arrival in Jamaica, on April 21, 1966.
 His Majesty was met by a legion of Rastafari brethren, intent on catching a glimpse of their messiah.
 In Vin Kelly’s film of the occasion, it is evident that His Majesty arrived during or shortly after it stopped raining.